yutotakano/discord-haskell-monad/README.md

 Contributions are welcome.
 I've tried and failed halfway when considering how to make MonadDiscord fully mtl-style (also, I didn't need those instances).

-This library was developed while developing a [Discord for our university server](https://github.com/yellowtides/owenbot-hs).
+This library was developed while developing a [Discord bot for our university server](https://github.com/yellowtides/owenbot-hs).